abish7643/ESP32Cam-Myco/README.md

   - Using Platform IO
   - Using Arduino IDE
 - Customizing The Credentials
-- Sensors with I2C Bus
+- NTP Server For Setting Intial Time
-- Other Hardwares
+- Peripheral Connections
+- Run Time & MQTT Publishing
 - Expected Output
 - Subscribe to Topic Using Python